mtthwyng15/backend/README.md

 curl localhost:4000/order
 ```

-- How to change database details
+- How to modify database details
 - go to `variables.env` to modify any database details.

 - By default port the backend server listens on port `4000` and it is defined in the `app.js` file